 The Board of Directors' role is to pursue the long-term success of the Company by providing entrepreneurial leadership and enabling risks to be assessed and managed.
 The Board of Directors acts as a collegiate body.
 Pursuant to the Belgian Company Code and the articles of association of the Company, the Board of Directors should be composed of at least three Directors.
 In accordance with the principles of corporate governance, the Board of Directors will, to the extent possible, be composed of at least five Directors of which at least three Directors are Independent Directors.
 To the extent possible, at least half of the Board shall consist of Non-Executive Directors.
-Currently, the Board of Directors comprises 7 Directors, of which 4 are Independent Directors and 6 are Non-Executive Directors.
+Currently, the Board of Directors comprises 6 Directors, of which 3 are Independent Directors and 3 are Non-Executive Directors.
 The Directors of the Company are appointed by the general shareholders' meeting.

 The Company's Board of Directors strives to maintain a well-balanced general diversity at the Board of Directors.
-Currently, there is 1 female Director among a total of 7 Board members (representing a ratio of 14% female Directors against 86% male Directors).
-The Company is using its best efforts to ensure that the Board of Directors will meet the 2/3 gender diversity requirement by January 1, 2018.
+Currently, there is 1 female Director among a total of 6 Board members (representing a ratio of 17% female Directors against 83% male Directors).
+The Belgian Company Code provides that by January 1, 2017, at least one third of the members of the Board of Directors will have to be of the opposite gender.